— Mount Alexander Sustainability Group

 DIY - My Next Step

 You will have to make some decisions that will affect the energy efficiency, and ultimately the energy cost, of your dwelling.
-This guide aims to give you usefu information to do this.
+This guide aims to give you useful information to do this.

 This guide addresses the following: